-- Social skills are important in Peru and students should expect to exchange greetings by shaking hands, receiving a kiss on the cheek, and using basic Spanish words to say “hello”, “good morning”, “please” and “thank you”;
+- Embracing and using culturally appropriate social skills: Social skills are important in Peru and students should expect to exchange greetings by shaking hands, receiving a kiss on the cheek, and using basic Spanish words to say “hello”, “good morning”, “please” and “thank you.”

-- Ability to work productively on a supervised team: responds to feedback and critique from co-workers and supervisors with maturity and openness to improvement; listens actively and communicates courteously; responds with patience and perseverance to new or unanticipated situations and obstacles; accepts responsibility for their actions; balances their personal expectations of the volunteer experience with the realities of working on short-term projects in cultural settings that are new to them;
+- Ability to work productively on a supervised team: Ability to respond to feedback and critique from co-workers and supervisors with maturity and openness to improvement; ability to listen actively and communicate courteously; ability to respond with patience and perseverance to new or unanticipated situations and obstacles; accepts responsibility for their actions; balances personal expectations of the volunteer experience with the realities of working on short-term projects in cultural settings that are new to them.

 Students will be based in Cusco and will work with a variety of communities in the more rural area, outside the city.
 This close-knit community welcomes GVI volunteers, and although many families live simple lives, there is no shortage of kindness or happiness.
 There are a variety of local restaurants, shops selling local handicrafts and produce, internet cafes and attractions.

 Accommodation will be in a homestay-style hotel with three to four students per room.
 Each room is equipped with an en-suite bathroom with western style toilets.
 The hotel has electricity and hot water showers and is located in downtown Cusco, close to many amenities.
 Students can choose to have their laundry cleaned by a local service for a minimal price or wash it by hand.